-For 4 of the children in Rasuwa, it was not deemed suitable to fully and permanently reintegrate them as there was no local school for them to attend.
-Therefore, Umbrella established a foster care home in Syaphrubesi, Rasuwa to accommodate them in a safe, family environment where they are looked after and can go to school.
-Here, they are also close enough to their family homes that they can visit on weekends/public holidays and are growing up immersed in their own cultural and traditional environment.
+For some of the children in Rasuwa, it was not deemed suitable to fully and permanently reintegrate them as there was no local school for them to attend.
+Therefore, Umbrella established a foster care home in Syaphrubesi, Rasuwa in 2011 to accommodate them in a safe, family environment where they were looked after and attended school.
+Here, they were also close enough to their family homes that they can visit on weekends/public holidays and are growing up immersed in their own cultural and traditional environment.

 Reintegration is by no means a simple or uncomplicated process:

 - As the majority of the homes that the children were rescued from cared little about their well-being, they kept no official records of their backgrounds.
 Our team tries to salvage as much information as possible from the children themselves and from whatever records we can uncover.

 - Convincing parents that their child is better off within the family unit is difficult, especially when they see that they are receiving a good education and are being well cared for by us.

 - We must also accurately assess the family situation and ensure that they are financially capable of taking over care of their child.
 When reintegration is in their best interests but there are financial constraints, Umbrella offers assistance by paying the child’s school-related costs and living expenses.

 - Many Umbrella children are orphans, having lost at least one parent during the civil war.
 In cases where the father or mother has died, the family’s financial condition is often extremely poor and too unstable to support their child.
 And where neither mother nor father are living, it is difficult to trace relatives and burden them with the care of an additional child.
 Finally, where a mother has re-married, the child is often not welcome into this new marriage.